ngordon68/DataFlowActivity/README.md

 # Data Flow

 You have a client that wants an app that displays different fruits and shows a detail view of each fruit.
+The fruit images are already provided inside the xCode file

  <img width="200 height= 200" alt="Screenshot 2023-11-29 at 11 49 46 AM" src="https://github.com/ngordon68/DataFlowActivity/assets/102773701/7a841977-d4a0-4083-a21d-08f9d0e26e75">